kidwithahalo/Semester-Notes-IITK/23 24 1st/Lecture 30 - 213.md

 $$\Downarrow$$

-1. The Cordilleran ice sheet
+1. The Cordilleran ice sheet repeatedly advanced to block